-- Think twice before posting.

-- Once you post, you relinguish control of its proliferation forever.

-- Be respectful.

-- Remember who the audience is.

-- Think about what may be implied or inferred from the post.
-If you question whether you should post it, then don't.
+- Think twice before posting. - Once you post, you relinquish control of its proliferation forever. - Be respectful. - Remember who the audience is. - Think about what may be implied or inferred from the post.
+If you question whether you should post it, then don't. - All photos intended to advertise the program and any that will tag the college MUST be submitted to and posted by the Director of Communications.